 Reporting obligations

-Companies subject to CSRD must report on their sustainability performance annually as part of their management report, covering both financial and non-financial ESG matters.
+Companies subject to CSRD must report on their sustainability performance annually as part of their management report.
+Specifically, this reporting must cover both financial and non-financial ESG matters.
 The report must include:

 - The company’s business model, strategy, targets, policies, due diligence processes, principal risks, and opportunities related to ESG matters — including supply chain risks addressed under CSDDD and LkSG.